CharlieAKAN/ChetGPT/README.md

     - Once down your bot will now be added to your Discord

 2) Setting up ChetGPT
+  - DO NOT SHARE YOUR API KEY OR DISCORD TOKEN WITH ANYONE!
   - Turn on Developer Mode on Discord (https://www.thewindowsclub.com/how-to-enable-the-developer-mode-on-discord-for-pc-and-web)
   - Download and unzip the code from this GitHub
   - Open Visual Studio Code and click "Open Folder"